 Every time we go to an event, we meet with local creators to learn more about their music publishing experiences and see which additional resources we could provide to help them be more successful.
 We also gain valuable insight into misconceptions that creators often have about music publishing.

-Instead, these royalties are collected by mechanical agencies such as HFA (Harry Fox Agency) or Music Reports, which solely focus on the licensing and collection of mechanical royalties.
-The catch is -- some of these mechanical agencies don’t allow independent songwriters to collect their royalties without a publisher.
+Instead, these royalties are collected by mechanical agencies such as The Harry Fox Agency (HFA), Music Reports, and The Mechanical Licensing Collective (The MLC), which focus solely on the licensing and collection of mechanical royalties.
+The catch?
+Some of these mechanical agencies don’t allow independent songwriters to collect their royalties without a publisher.
 This means there is a totally separate revenue stream that many creators don’t have access to if they are only affiliated with a collection society.
+And The MLC, which is by law mandated to license and collect all mechanical royalties from DSPs, only does so in the U.S., so without an administrative partner, songwriters can be losing out on royalties.

-Labels offer a lot of important features to creators, but generally, they don’t provide publishing support.
-Labels and distributors deal with the master recording side of your song, leaving the composition for the publishers to administer.
-Having both is an ideal situation for a creator and can ensure that you’re collecting all of your song’s royalty revenue streams.
-It’s important to note that sometimes, labels or distributors will offer a publishing agreement in conjunction with the master recording agreement - in this case, they are acting as publishers as well.
-While this is not necessarily a bad idea, do be careful when granting both types of rights to the same entity.
+Having both is an ideal situation for a creator and can ensure that you’re collecting all of your song’s revenue streams, royalty-wise.
+It’s important to note that labels or distributors will sometimes offer a publishing agreement in conjunction with the recording agreement; in this case, they are acting as publishers as well.
+While this is not necessarily a bad idea, it’s important to be careful when granting both types of rights to the same entity.

-It’s very important for every creator to be affiliated with their home territory’s collection society -- this much is true.
+It’s very important for every creator to be affiliated with their home territory’s collection society.
 However, while some societies have reciprocal deals with other societies in the world, it’s not a guarantee that your CMO/PRO will register your work globally and collect the international royalties your work earns.